 I was confused.
 He was an adult, and I’d been raised to obey adults.
 Children misbehave; adults know best.
 Maybe it was my fault.
 What had I done to make him think I wanted that?

 I never told my parents.
 It was by far the biggest secret I’d ever kept from them.
 The idea that it was my fault, in whole or in part, was silencing.
 I didn’t want to talk about it; I wanted to forget it.
 The whole experience was so shameful that I couldn’t imagine voicing it, even if I could find the right words.
 It cost me my best friend, because I didn’t want to go to her home any more; it hurt her feelings too, because I didn’t tell her why.

 A decade or so later, I was living in a basement flat.
 It was a warm summer night, and I was wearing only a thin cotton nightgown.
 I was lying on my bed, watching a little tv before going to sleep.
 I heard a noise behind me.
 I could see through the curtain that the hopper window had come open.
-I thought it had been improperly latched.
+I thought it must been been improperly latched.
 I stood up and pushed the curtain aside to shut the window.
 There was a man there; his face was puffy and wrinkled, and his head was balding.